 At the MACU main campus, the severe weather warnings will be made via the sirens from the City of Oklahoma City.
-Campus wide notification will be sent out via the campus mass notification system.
-The campus emergency notification system and Blackboard connect (cell, email, and phone) will be the used to distribute the alerts.
+Campus wide notification will be sent out via the SafeZone application distribute the alerts.

-- 1. Be aware of your shelter options on campus - Kennedy Hall Library - Fowler Center Basement - 2.
+- 1. Be aware of your shelter options on campus - Kennedy Hall Library - 2.
 Consider obtaining a weather radio and flashlight for your department. - 3.
 Shut off any equipment that might be affected by the temporary loss of electricity. - 4.
 Close hallway doors as you leave to shield corridors from flying debris. - 5.
 Stay out of parking areas, auditoriums and exterior walkways.
 Stay away from electrical appliances. - 6.
 Use your phone for emergency calls only. - 7.
 Stay calm and alert - 8.
 Call MACU DPS to report any damage. - 9.
-An all clear signal will be given by the Director of Public safety or designee either in person or through Blackboard Connect. - 10.
+An all clear signal will be given by the Director of Public safety or designee either in person or through the SafeZone app. - 10.
 Follow the directions of the MACU Police Officers and/or the designated Critical Incident managers (CIM).
 These CIM's will be wearing a yellow reflective vest.